 Location: Panaji, Goa

 2. Cumbarjua canal

-This is another place that most of the tourists in Goa are unaware of.
-The Cumbarjua Canal is a narrow stretch of salty water which is extends to about 15km in length.
+This is another hidden place that most of the tourists in Goa are unaware of.
+The Cumbarjua Canal is a narrow stretch of salty water which is extended to about 15km in length.
 It connects the two rivers of Goa, namely the Mandovi and the Zuari.
-The marshy banks of the canal form a delicate ecosystem, and is one of the best places for watching crocodiles in the state.
+The marshy banks of the canal form a delicate ecosystem and are one of the best places for watching crocodiles in the state.

-The island of Cumbarjua was a no man’s land between the Portuguese and Bijapuri territories.
+The Island of Cumbarjua was a no man’s land between the Portuguese and Bijapur territories.
 Therefore, the crocodiles that are found here were brought into these brackish waters about a hundred years ago in order to prevent invaders.